fishermans/redmine_track_control/README.md

 * Role based permission to view issues
 * Project Module to enable/disable tracker permission
 * Projects without tracker control module do not follow any permission rules and will show up as usual
-* Compatible with Redmine 4.1.1 (Should also work with Redmine 3.x)
+* Compatible with Redmine 4.1.1 (Requires Rails 5.x)

 ## Installation